Your Role in Preventing the Spread of CoronavirusMarch 18, 2020

 Avoid close contact.

 Practice social distancing: Keep about six feet away from others as often as possible.
-If you must venture out, try to go during non-peak hours.
+If you must venture out, be sure to wear a cloth face covering and try to go during non-peak hours.

 Skip handshakes and hugs.